tjw84/Erlang-DualGuess/README.md

 # Development Environment

-I used Visual Studio Code, Github (obviously), Youtube, and Microsoft Edge to develop, explain, and showcase this software.
+I used Visual Studio Code (a little), notepad, Erlang Shell, Github (obviously), Youtube, and Microsoft Edge to develop, explain, and showcase this software.

 - Erlang